chonthu/rtail/README.md

 rtail will stream the log down locally from the remote client

 ## Works with multiple servers!
-Pass as many server as youd like
+Pass as many server as you would like

 	rtail -f ec2-user@webserver1.myserver.com:/var/log/httpd/error_log johndoe@webserver2.myserver.com:/var/log/httpd/access_log